Equations in virtually abelian groups: languages and growth: Introduction

 Any subset of a group has a growth function, inherited from the group itself.
 This \emph{relative growth} has been studied in many papers, including \cite{DO}.
-The relative growth series of any subgroup of virtually abelian groups was shown to be rational in \cite{Evetts}.
-In Section \ref{sec:growth} we consider the relative growth of the solution set of any system of equations in a virtually abelian group, either as a subset of the group, or as a set of tuples of group elements (with an appropriate metric) in the case of equations in multiple variables.
-We show that the growth series of such a solution set is rational, regardless of the choice of finite weighted generating set.
+The relative growth series of any subgroup of a virtually abelian group was shown to be rational in \cite{Evetts}.
+In Section \ref{sec:growth} we consider the relative growth of the algebraic sets of a virtually abelian group, as sets of tuples of group elements (with an appropriate metric).
+We show that the growth series of an algebraic set is always a rational function, regardless of the choice of finite weighted generating set.

 \begin{theorem_no_number}[\ref{thm:soln_sets_rational}] Let $G$ be a virtually abelian group.
-Then the set of solutions to any system of equations, given as a set of tuples of $G$, has rational weighted growth series with respect to any finite generating set. \end{theorem_no_number}
+Then every algebraic set of $G$ has rational weighted growth series with respect to any finite generating set. \end{theorem_no_number}

-Moreover, we consider the natural \emph{multivariate} growth series of the solution set, and demonstrate how recent results of Bishop imply that this series is holonomic (a class which includes algebraic functions and some transcendental functions).
+Moreover, we consider the natural \emph{multivariate} growth series of the algebraic set, and demonstrate how recent results of Bishop imply that this series is holonomic (a class which includes algebraic functions and some transcendental functions).

-\begin{cor_no_number}[\ref{cor:holonomic}] The solution set to any system of equations in a virtually abelian group has holonomic weighted multivariate growth series. \end{cor_no_number}
+\begin{cor_no_number}[\ref{cor:holonomic}] Every algebraic set of a virtually abelian group has holonomic weighted multivariate growth series. \end{cor_no_number}

 We note that it may be useful for other purposes to have an explicit description of the algebraic sets of the groups in question, since this does not appear cleanly in the proofs.
 For such a statement, the interested reader is directed to Corollary \ref{rem:algstatement}, where the general structure of algebraic sets is noted, using the terminology of polyhedral sets.